Exodus-Privacy/exodus/README.md

 **εxodus** is a privacy auditing platform for Android applications.
 It detects behaviors which can be dangerous for user privacy like ads, tracking, analytics, …

+The official instance of εxodus is available [here](https://reports.exodus-privacy.eu.org/).

 # Development environment

 Install [vagrant](https://www.vagrantup.com/) and execute: